Drago Vabec

-Dragutin Vabec, most commonly known as Drago Vabec (born 26 October 1950), is a Croatian former professional footballer who played for Dinamo Zagreb, Stade Brestois and Toronto Metros-Croatia.
+Dragutin "Drago" Vabec (born 26 October 1950) is a Croatian former professional footballer who played for Dinamo Zagreb, Stade Brestois and Toronto Metros-Croatia.
 He is considered one of the best players in Dinamo Zagreb history and the best player in Stade Brestois history.
 He left Brest in 1983.
 At international level, he represented the SFR Yugoslavia national team.

 His family originates from Čakovec, Međimurje County, and he spent most of his time there.

 Playing career

 Vabec was born in Zagreb, SFR Yugoslavia.

 He made his debut for Yugoslavia in a September 1973 friendly match against Hungary and earned a total of seven caps, scoring one goal.
 His final international was an April 1976 European Championship qualification match against Wales.
 While playing for Yugoslavia during a match against Sweden on 10 October 1975 he scored a fantastic goal, which was for years screened at the beginning of the sports program.